DataDog/documentation/content/en/logs/guide/log-collection-troubleshooting-guide.md

 ## Unexpectedly dropping logs

 Check if logs appear in the [Datadog Live Tail][11].

 If they appear in the Live Tail, check the Indexes configuration page for any [exclusion filters][12] that could match your logs.
+If they do not appear in the Live Tail, they might get dropped as their timestamp it outside the 18 hours ingestion window.
+You can check which `service` and `source` are impacted with the `datadog.estimated_usage.logs.drop_count` metric.

+## Truncated logs

+Logs above 1MB will be truncated.
+You can check which `service` and `source` are impacted with the `datadog.estimated_usage.logs.truncated_count` and `datadog.estimated_usage.logs.truncated_bytes` metrics.

 ## Further Reading